Where It All Began: My Love Affair With Bivis

 I find bivis fun and fuss-free, and they suit me because they’re no-nonsense and not flashy.
 They come second only to cowboy camping and tarp camping when it comes to no-frills shelters and a simple way to spend a night outdoors.

-I find bivis are large enough for me, with enough room to be comfortable and stash my gear.
-Best of all are their stealth qualities – low profile and they are able to fit into places a tent never could.
+I find bivis are large enough for me, there’s enough room for myself and my gear.
+But the thing I love the most is their stealth qualities.
+They’re low profile and they are able to fit into places a tent never could.

 Why I Upgraded to the Nortent Skjul

-In early 2025, I decided it was time for an upgrade.
-I’m getting older, and while I still love the Dutch hooped bivi, it can be rough at times.
+In early 2025, I decided it was time for a much needed upgrade.
+I’m getting older, I still love the Dutch hooped bivi, it can be rough at times.

 After having a good look around and doing plenty of research, I decided to spend more money than I ever had before on a shelter.
-I settled on the Nortent Skjul for a few reasons: it’s one of the lighter options on the market, it sits at the higher end of pricing without being the most expensive, has side access, and is double-hooped, with a hoop at each end to keep the fabric off you as you sleep.
-But the feature that sealed it for me was the large open-top bug net.
+I splashed out on a Nortent Skjul for a couple of reasons.
+Firstly, it’s really light.
+It is expensive, but not the most expensive on the market.
+Secondly, is the design.
+It has a side access, and is double-hooped which helps to keep the fabric off you when you’re inside.
+But the thing that really closed the deal for me was the bug net.

 Living With the Skjul

-I absolutely love this about the Skjul.
-The bug net covers roughly a third of the bivy’s length.
+The bug net is pretty much a third of the length of the bivvi.
+It helps keep the temperature down in the summer, while allowing an incredible view of the sky while inside.
 The Dutch hooped bivi does have a bug net, but nothing like this.

-Lying there on a summer night, looking up at the sky and out across the landscape, is inncredible, while being protected from the biting beasties is great.
+It’s such a beautiful experience of looking up at the sky, while being protected from the biting beasties is awesome.

-I’ve used this bivi a lot since buying it, sleeping in a variety of locations and environments – from hilltops and coastal cliffs to forests and woodlands.
+I’ve used this bivi a lot since buying it.
+I’ve slept in many locations such as hilltops and coastal cliffs to forests and woodlands.

-I’ve found something that suits me.
-I know compromises have to be made with owning and using a bivi, but they are minor compared to the enjoyment and the many positives they bring.
+I’ve found a shelter and a form of camping that suits me.
+I know compromises have to be made with owning and using a bivi, but they’re small compared to the enjoyment and the many positives I get from using them.

-Having used bivis for so many years, I’m not affected by the fact that I can’t sit up in it.
+Having been a bivis for many years, I’m not bottered by one of the biggest grumbles people have with bivvis- and that is that you can’t sit up in it.
 If I want to use a bivi and sit up, , I’ll bring a tarp.
 You don’t miss something you’ve never had.

 Why Bivis Still Suit My Camping Lifestyle

-They suit my approach to enjoying the great outdoors.
-They are simple, quiet and get the job done.
-Not that I have anything against brightly coloured tents – if I were on an expedition or camping on a secluded mountain without fear of being disturbed, I’d opt for the option of a roomy two-person tent.
+Bivvis suit my style and approach to camping in the great outdoors.
+They’re simple, quiet and get the job done.
+Not that I have anything against brightly coloured tents.
+If I was on an expedition or camping on a secluded mountain without fear of being disturbed, I’d definitely be using two-person tent.

-But if you follow my camping, you’ll know I tend to pick small woodlands or exposed hilltops where standing out is a real risk.
-Where I live doesn’t have the luxury of high mountains or endless empty wilderness.
+But if you follow my camping, you’ll know I tend to pick small woodlands or exposed hilltops where I want to remain hidden.
+Where I live doesn’t have the luxury of high mountains and empty wilderness.

 The bivvi set up, tucked away on a the pebbles of Chesil Beach Dorset

-So I’ll continue to enjoy my nights out in small patches of countryside, sleeping stealthily in a bivi that can squeeze into places other shelters can’t.
+I’ll continue to enjoy my nights out sleeping in a stealthily bivi that can squeeze into places other shelters can’t.

 A Gentle Encouragement